MIDS-scaling-up/v2/week04/hw/README.md

 * Remove the pooling layers.
 Does it impact the accuracy?
 * Add one more conv layer.
 Does it help with accuracy?
 * Increase the batch size.
 What impact does it have?
 * What is the best accuracy you can achieve?
+Are you over 99%?
+99.5%?

 #### Submission: